angular/angular/CONTRIBUTING.md

 *This specification is inspired and supersedes the [AngularJS commit message format][commit-message-format].*

-We have very precise rules over how our git commit messages can be formatted.
+We have very precise rules over how our Git commit messages must be formatted.
-This leads to **more readable messages** that are easy to follow when looking through the **project history**.
+This format leads to **easier to read commit history**.
-But also, we use the git commit messages to **generate the Angular change log**.

 Each commit message consists of a **header**, a **body**, and a **footer**.